fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 ## Why Product Hunt

-**Product Hunt definitely _is_ a great place to launch** — a place where many developer-first products launched successfully: Supabase, Resend, and Warp, to name a few.
+**Product Hunt definitely is a great place for developer tools** — a place where many dev-first products launched successfully, Stripe, Resend, Vercel, to name a few; a place where products like Anthropic, ElevenLabs, and Supabase are among the most followed and loved.

+Darko Gjorgjievski launched Kilo Code on Product Hunt twice in 2025.
+Both ranked in the Top 5 Products of the Day.
+Darko confirms:

+> **Many users on Product Hunt are technical founders.
+They code.
+And they want to know how to get to where they want faster.**
+>
+> — [Darko Gjorgjievski](https://www.linkedin.com/in/darko-gjorgjievski-65a63627/), Developer Relations Engineer, Kilo Code

 In September 2025, according to [similarweb.com](https://www.similarweb.com/website/producthunt.com/#overview), Product Hunt got 2.7 million monthly unique visitors, and according to [Ahrefs](https://ahrefs.com/website-authority-checker/?input=producthunt.com), it had a 91 domain rating.

-Product Hunt helps raise awareness, get feedback, and enable early traction.
+**Product Hunt helps raise awareness, get feedback, and enable early traction.**

 > [!TIP]
 > Product Hunt isn't just a launch platform.
 It's also a search engine, a daily newsletter with 1 million subscribers, and a Reddit-like community (/p/).